BJP cites Karnataka Minorities Commission report to target oppn parties | Politics

 BJP cites Karnataka Minorities Commission report to target oppn parties

-The BJP Thursday cited a Karnataka Minorities Commission report to hit out at opposition parties, saying they "looted" the waqf land meant for poor Muslims.
+The BJP on Thursday cited a Karnataka Minorities Commission report to hit out at opposition parties and "secular" politicians for "looting" the waqf land meant for poor Muslims in the state.
 BJP spokesperson Rajeev Chandrasekhar said the commission has pointed out in its report that over 29,000 acres of waqf land in Karnataka were "surreptitiously and illegally" transferred for commercial use.
-He also said while the report was prepared in 2012, it has been tabled in the state assembly eight years and two "secular governments" later in September this year.
+He also said the report was prepared in 2012, but was tabled in the state assembly eight years and two "secular" governments later in September this year.

-Chandrasekhar said an investigation should be done into such waqf land irregularities in other states too, and expressed confidence that a probe will be undertaken in Karnataka.
-People who do "fear mongering" among Muslims and are their "self-professed" protectors have exploited them, he said.
+"It is only now that eight years and two secular chief ministers later that this report, that is both damning and explosive, reveals the extent of the loot and exploitation of the assets and resources meant for poor Muslims.
+It is an indictment with facts and evidence of many so called secular politicians and Karnataka Wakf Board," he said.
+The BJP spokesperson expressed the hope that Karnataka and other states will now investigate the brazen exploitation of waqf properties across the country by vested interests.

 - READ MORE ON: